brick-works/brick-program-library/README.md

 # brick-program-library

-Brickworks is paving and building bricks on Solana.
+BrickWorks is paving and building bricks on Solana.
 Check out our programs!

 Note: Brick programs **are subject to change**, are in active development.
 This code is unaudited.
 Use at your own risk.

 ## Key dependencies

-- solana-cli: 1.14.25
+- solana-cli: 1.16.17
-- anchor-cli: 0.28.0
+- anchor-cli: 0.29.0

 ## Run program tests

 1. git clone https://github.com/brick-works/brick-program-library
 2. anchor build
+3. solana-test-validator
+4. anchor deploy
+5. close local validator
-3. anchor test
+6. anchor test

 ## Overview

 - Marketplace-manager: Payment solution with marketplace mechanics: fees enforcement, rewards and token/cNFT dispenser.
 - Product-manager: Payment solution to use as index to get direct & escrow payment events.
-- Tender: Designed for the public bidding of public projects, offering the community the ability to submit project proposals.
+- Tender: Designed for the bidding of public projects, offering the community the ability to submit project proposals and deposits.
 - User-manager: 🥸?

 ## Marketplace customization